zuixjs/zuixjs.org/source/pages/documentation/controller/index.md

 <div z-load="path/of/component-name"></div>
 ```

-of, if a custom element tag has been defined:
+or, if a custom element tag has been defined:

 ```html
 <component-name></component-name>